 Why To Get A Wisdom Tooth Extraction?

-It is so common for people to have a wisdom tooth extraction that it is almost considered a right of passage.
+It is so common for people to have a that it is almost considered a right of passage.
 However, not every person needs to have them extracted.
 A dental professional can help patients determine when wisdom tooth removal is necessary.

 Reasons for wisdom teeth removal